Recently updated on April 21st, 2026 at 01:41 pm

 Wait for the Clerk’s Confirmation

-After submitting your probate petition, you must wait for the Clerk of the Probate Court in Georgia to officially record your filing and assign a case number.
-Processing times vary by county but are typically completed within a few business days.
+After submitting your probate petition, you must wait for the Probate Court in Georgia to officially record your filing and assign a case number.
+Processing times vary by county and may take anywhere from a few days to a few weeks.

-During this waiting period, check your LegalAtoms dashboard and watch for any updates or notifications from the Clerk’s office.
-Once your petition is recorded, the Clerk will return the filed copy and make certified copies available upon request.
+During this waiting period, check your LegalAtoms dashboard and watch for any updates or notifications from the court.
+Once your petition is recorded, the court will return a filed copy and make certified copies available upon request.

-If your filing is complete and accurate, it will be accepted without issue.
-However, if any required information, signatures, or supporting documents are missing, the Clerk may reject the filing.
-You’ll need to correct and resubmit the petition before your Georgia probate case can proceed.
+If your filing is complete and accurate, it will typically be accepted without issue.
+However, if any required information, signatures, or supporting documents are missing, the court may return the filing for correction.
+You will need to fix the issues and resubmit the petition before your Georgia probate case can proceed.

 Step 7